Privacy Policy

 NextGen.Net Pty Ltd ABN 56 062 989 753 (“NextGen”, “we”, “us” or “our”) respects your personal information.
-This policy explains how we collect, use, hold and share your personal information, in compliance with our obligations under the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) (Privacy Act) and the Privacy Regulation 2013.
+This policy explains how we collect, use, hold and share your personal information, in compliance with our obligations under the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) and the Privacy Regulation 2013.

 NextGen is a technology provider to the mortgage lending industry which was founded and is based in Australia.
 We provide technology to mortgage brokers and lenders, including banks (“Customers”), to enable the electronic collection and processing of loan applications.

 We may make changes to this policy from time to time.
-Please visit our website regularly to ensure you are up-to-date on any changes.
+Please visit our website regularly to ensure you are up to date on any changes.

 What is personal information